ninja-ide/ninja-ide-documentation/docs/plugin.rst

 Note: project\_type\_handler SHOULD have a special interface.
 See: ninja\_ide.core.plugin\_interfaces.

-Example: If you want to add a custom type of project, your pluging should include the following code::
+Example: If you want to add a custom type of project, your plugin should include the following code::

     SERVICE_NAME = 'explorer'